ietf-wg-cellar/ebml-specification/specification.markdown

 # EBML Element Types

-Each defined EBML Element MUST have a declared Element Type.
-The Element Type defines a concept for storing data that may be constrained by length, endianness, and purpose.
+Each defined EBML Element MUST have a declared EBML Element Type.
+The EBML Element Type defines a concept for storing data that may be constrained by length, endianness, and purpose.

-Element Data Type | Signed Integer :-----------------|:--------------
+EBML Element Type | Signed Integer :-----------------|:--------------
 Endianness        | Big-endian
 Length            | A Signed Integer Element MUST declare a length that is no greater than 8 octets.
 A Signed Integer Element with a zero-octet length represents an integer value of zero.
 Definition        | A Signed Integer stores an integer (meaning that it can be written without a fractional component) which may be negative, positive, or zero.
 Because EBML limits Signed Integers to 8 octets in length a Signed Element may store a number from −9,223,372,036,854,775,808 to +9,223,372,036,854,775,807.

-Element Data Type | Unsigned Integer :-----------------|:-----------------
+EBML Element Type | Unsigned Integer :-----------------|:-----------------
 Endianness        | Big-endian
 Length            | A Unsigned Integer Element MUST declare a length that is no greater than 8 octets.
 An Unsigned Integer Element with a zero-octet length represents an integer value of zero.
 Definition        | An Unsigned Integer stores an integer (meaning that it can be written without a fractional component) which may be positive or zero.
 Because EBML limits Unsigned Integers to 8 octets in length an unsigned Element may store a number from 0 to 18,446,744,073,709,551,615.

-Element Data Type | Float
+EBML Element Type | Float
 :-----------------|:------
 Endianness        | Big-endian
 Length            | A Float Element MUST declare a length of either 0 octets (0 bit), 4 octets (32 bit) or 8 octets (64 bit).
 A Float Element with a zero-octet length represents a numerical value of zero.
 Definition        | A Float Element stores a floating-point number as defined in IEEE 754.

-Element Data Type | String
+EBML Element Type | String
 :-----------------|:-------
 Endianness        | None
 Length            | A String Element may declare any length from zero to `VINTMAX`.
 Definition        | A String Element may either be empty (zero-length) or contain Printable ASCII characters in the range of `0x20` to `0x7E`.
 Octets with all bits set to zero may follow the string value when needed.

-Element Data Type | UTF-8
+EBML Element Type | UTF-8
 :-----------------|:------
 Endianness        | None
 Length            | A UTF-8 Element may declare any length from zero to `VINTMAX`.
 Definition        | A UTF-8 Element contains only a valid Unicode string as defined in [@?RFC2279](http://www.faqs.org/rfcs/rfc2279.html).
 Octets with all bits set to zero may follow the UTF-8 value when needed.

-Element Data Type | Date
+EBML Element Type | Date
 :-----------------|:-----
 Endianness        | None
 Length            | A Date Element MUST declare a length of either 0 octets or 8 octets.
 A Date Element with a zero-octet length represents a timestamp of 2001-01-01T00:00:00.000000000 UTC.
 Definition        | The Date Element MUST contain a Signed Integer that expresses a point in time referenced in nanoseconds from the precise beginning of the third millennium of the Gregorian Calendar in Coordinated Universal Time (also known as 2001-01-01T00:00:00.000000000 UTC).
 This provides a possible expression of time from 1708-09-11T00:12:44.854775808 UTC to 2293-04-11T11:47:16.854775807 UTC.

-Element Data Type | Master Element :-----------------|:---------------
+EBML Element Type | Master Element :-----------------|:---------------
 Endianness        | None
 Length            | A Master Element may declare any length from zero to `VINTMAX`.
 The Master Element may also use an unknown length.
 See the section on Element Data Size for rules that apply to elements of unknown length.
 Definition        | The Master Element contains zero, one, or many other elements.
 Elements contained within a Master Element must be defined for use at levels greater than the level of the Master Element.
 For instance, if a Master Element occurs on level 2 then all contained Elements must be valid at level 3.
 Element Data stored within Master Elements SHOULD only consist of EBML Elements and SHOULD NOT contain any data that is not part of an EBML Element.
 When EBML is used in transmission or streaming, data that is not part of an EBML Element is permitted to be present within a Master Element if `unknownsizeallowed` is enabled within that Master Element's definition.
 In this case, the reader should skip data until a valid Element ID of the same level or the next greater level of the Master Element is found.
 What Element IDs are considered valid within a Master Element is identified by the EBML Schema for that version of the EBML Document Type.
 Any data contained with a Master Element that is not part of an Element SHOULD be ignored.

-Element Data Type | Binary
+EBML Element Type | Binary
 :-----------------|:-------
 Endianness        | None
 Length            | A binary element may declare any length from zero to `VINTMAX`.